borgbackup/borg/docs/installation.rst

 Note that most of the platform-dependent features also depend on the file system.
 For example, ntfs-3g on Linux isn't able to convey NTFS ACLs.

 ..
+[1] Only "nodump", "immutable", "compressed" and "append" are supported.
+    Feature request :issue:`618` for more flags.
+..
 [2] Feature request :issue:`1332`
 ..
 [3] Feature request :issue:`1337`
 ..
 [4] Cygwin tries to map NTFS ACLs to permissions with varying degress of success.